ttokunag/C_projects/C_stack/README.md

 ### Tomoya Tokunaga (mailto: ttokunag@ucsd.edu)

 This repository contains C files which implements the Stack data structure.
+Stack data structure is a unique structure built on an array which remove a most recently entered element first.
+This structure is often called LIFO(Last In First Out) structure.

 ## Acknowledgement
 * zyBooks(CSE 12: Basic Data Structures and Object-Oriented Design), Ch13(C: Pointers)